fujiwara-quantum-lab/fujiwara-quantum-lab.github.io/people/fujiwara.md

 id: fujiwara
 myname: Cora Fujiwara
 role: Assistant Professor
+education: |
+  Ph.D. in Physics, University of California Santa Barbara, 2019.
+  M.A. in Physics,  University of California Santa Barbara, 2015.
+  B.A. in Physics, University of California Berkeley, 2012.
 phone: 123-123-123
 office: Lewis Lab 413
 email: cjf [at] lehigh [dot] edu